 Using Datadog agent in Presto

-This approach overcomes the drawbacks in the previous approach:
+This approach overcomes the drawbacks of the previous approach:

 - Automated generation and collection of metrics: Presto metrics become available organically when users run queries.
 These metrics are automatically collected by the Datadog-agent, making the process more efficient and simpler